How Is Inflammation Driving My Symptoms?

 Hormonal Imbalance

-Hormone imbalance is the body's way of communicating that the person needs to make adjustments in lifestyle and nutrition.
+Hormone imbalance, in both men and women, is the body's way of communicating that the person needs to make adjustments in lifestyle and nutrition.
+This imbalance can show up physically, mentally, and emotionally

 Physical symptoms and an understanding of biochemical processes in the body help to identify the underlying causes for our client's distress.
 Together we come up with a workable strategy to restore this balance.